zammad/zammad-user-documentation/extras/i-doit-track-company-property.rst

 That includes both physical and digital infrastructure, from servers to meeting rooms to virtual machines to software licenses.

+This feature is **optional**; if you don't see it in the ticket view, that means your administrator hasn't enabled it yet.
+Administrators can learn more :admin-docs:`here </system/integrations/i-doit.html>`.

+If your company is using i-doit, ask your administrator / IT personnel to give you a tour.
+If your organization isn't already using i-doit, this guide is not for you.

 .. figure:: /images/extras/i-doit-track-company-property/ticket-with-assets.png
    :alt: (Screenshot) The i-doit integration menu in the ticket view
    :scale: 50%